icorbrey/nixconf/README.md

 > You can omit `<hostname>` if your machine's hostname already matches the
 > desired configuration.

+## Organization

+This repository is sorted into **languages**, **packages**, and **workflows**.
+Languages are composed of packages that directly support development using those languages.
+Packages are distinct packages that are separate from language packages, and are organized separately.
+Workflows are sets of languages and/or packages to be used together.

 ## License

 My Nix config is provided under the [MIT license][license]